Rules on mortgage servicing

-On April 5, 2021, the Bureau issued the 2021 Mortgage Servicing COVID-19 Proposed Rule regarding additional protections for borrowers during the COVID-19 emergency.
-The Bureau also provided a and of the proposal.
+On June 28, 2021, the Bureau issued the 2021 Mortgage Servicing COVID-19 Final Rule.
+The Bureau also provided an and of the Rule.

 On June 23, 2020, the Bureau published an Interim Final Rule regarding loss mitigation requirements during the COVID-19 emergency.